brianwisti/rgb-eleventy/README.md

 `browser-sync`
 : so I don't need to manually refresh the browser during dev

+`markdown-it-container`
+: for the many notes, warnings, and asides I sprinkle through my articles

+`xregexp`
+: because I like regular expressions and I like them fancy

 ## Resources

 Sites and posts that I'm leaning on heavily while I assemble this thing.